 I jerked my head back and looked straight up into a blue sunny sky.

-“Thunder?”
-I asked.
+“Thunder?” asked the Californian.
 He then pointed beyond the trees to reveal some gray clouds creeping up.
 Downpour 10 minutes later.
 Welcome to the East Coast.

 Frame of reference (and visuals!) is everything in communication.
 But it’s a good reminder not to take myself too seriously.